ramkola/sqldf/README.md

 orders_pyspark_df.show()
 ```

-Since the table has been specified above, the table will be saved in memory.
-The next time you want to select data from the table jut do the following:
+Since the table has been specified above, the table will be registered in memory.
+The next time you want to select data from the table jut do the following (Note that we don't specify table or DataFrame):
 ```python
 # Get inventory below quantity of 10 so we can order more of these items.
 print('Items low in quantity:')